 An ESIS is a very important document that sets out the terms of the mortgage product and total costs of the loan.
 It must be given to you at the point where a product is recommended or chosen.

 A product which allows you to release some of the cash in your property through either a lifetime mortgage (where you borrow against a percentage but the loan’s not repaid until you die) or a home reversion plan (where you sell a percentage).
-Only available to the over-55s.
+You’ll need to be over-55s to apply for an equity release product.

 The agreed fixed sum that you’ll have to pay if you claim an insurance policy.